 The public-key authentication method requires you to copy your public SSH key to the server's authorized_keys file.
 The authorized_keys file is in the ~/.ssh/ directory of the user you are connecting.

-This among other thing would allow you to log in to the server without entering your username and password combination.
-If your key pair is generated without a passphrase it could be used you to easily perform some automation tasks including via shell script.
+Copying your public key to the file will allow you to log in to the server using the public-key authentication method, enabling passwordless SSH login.
+If your key pair is not protected by a passphrase, it could further be used to perform some automation tasks that include remotely executing commands via a script.

 $ ls ~/.ssh/id* /home/user/.ssh/id_rsa /home/user/.ssh/id_rsa.pub

 $ ssh-copy-id user@remote-host The authenticity of host 'remote-host (192.168.111.135)' can't be established.
 ECDSA key fingerprint is SHA256:hXGpY0ALjXvDUDF1cDs2N8WRO9SuJZ/lfq+9q99BPV0.
 Are you sure you want to continue connecting (yes/no)? yes /usr/bin/ssh-copy-id: INFO: attempting to log in with the new key(s), to filter out any that are already installed /usr/bin/ssh-copy-id: INFO: 2 key(s) remain to be installed -- if you are prompted now it is to install the new keys user@remote-host's password: Number of key(s) added: 2 Now try logging into the machine, with: "ssh 'user@remote-host'" and check to make sure that only the key(s) you wanted were added.